munna9/devops-codes/candidate-jobs/README.md

 Please read attributes section for configuration parameters for any recipe(s)

-### obsidian::ecr_deploy
+### candidate-jobs::ecr_deploy

-Deploys obsidian container by referring data bag item obsidian of services data bag.
+Deploys candidate-jobs container by referring data bag item candidate-jobs of services data bag.

 1. Loads data bag referred by vault_name and app_name.
 1. Pulls docker image from Elastic container registry to the running node.
-1. It runs container with specifications mentioned under data bag item obsidian of communities data bag.
+1. It runs container with specifications mentioned under data bag item candidate-jobs of communities data bag.

-### obsidian::ecr_undeploy
+### candidate-jobs::ecr_undeploy

-Remove Deployed obsidian container by referring data bag item obsidian of communities data bag.
+Remove Deployed candidate-jobs container by referring data bag item candidate-jobs of communities data bag.

 1. Loads data bag referred by vault_name and app_name.
 1. Container is stopped and removed after deregistering from ELB if defined.